plungepool/wiki-dot-plungepool-dot-dev/src/vim.md

 nvim * - open all files in current folder

+:w - save(write) current file

 :[w]n(ext) - [write and] go to next file

 :[w]N - [write and] go to previous file

+:wq or ZZ - write current file and quit

+:wqa - write all and quit

+:q! - quit without saving

 :! - unix command

-:w - save

-:q! - quit without saving

-:wq or ZZ - save and quit

 <C-g\> - displays cursor location and file status